tmtsoftware/csw/docs/src/main/services/logging.md

 logging.conf
 :   @@snip [logging.conf](../../../../csw-logging/src/main/resources/logging.conf)

-These values can be overridden directly in your `reference.conf` or `application.conf`.
-Also you can set a `logLevel` for each component in your reference.conf/application.conf by it's component name as follows:
+These values can be overridden directly in the `reference.conf` or `application.conf`.
+Also `logLevel` for each component can be set in reference.conf/application.conf as follows:

 ```
 component-log-levels {